sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 featured: true
 ---

-Almost **`90`** questions and still counting, I've been contributing to this post on a regular basis.
+Almost **`100`** questions and still counting, I've been contributing to this post on a regular basis.
 This is beneficial for anyone who wants to recall their knowledge on information security topics.
 This can also be used as a **Guide** to prepare for Information Security Openings.
 The Information Security topics were intentionally shuffled to achieve robustness.

 > ## **Errata**

 Eventhough I have taken every care to ensure the accuracy of the content, mistakes do happen.
 Incase if you come across any mistake or typos, either you can write to me or **you can pull the repository and make changes wherever neccessary**.
 Any one of that will be highly appreciated.
 Thank you.
+{: .notice}

 ---